qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Work in progress ...
    Todo:
-   - Descramble with normal Unicode layers not finished:
-      ... need to make costum LT switch for `_DDL` layer.
    - Work on FUN layer key in BASE layer to act as one-shot for F-keys.
    - Shift is also a sort of layer key (esp. in this layout), may represent it in leds